-5.4.2 Cylindrical harmonic boundary conditions
+6.4.2 Cylindrical harmonic boundary conditions

 NAMD provides cylindrical harmonic boundary conditions.
-These boundary conditions can consist of a single potential or a combination of two potentials as described in the NAMD Programmer's Guide.
+These boundary conditions can consist of a single potential or a combination of two potentials.
 The following parameters are used to define these boundary conditions.

 cylindricalBC < use cylindrical boundary conditions? > Acceptable Values: on or off Default Value: off